katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screen-recorder-videos.md

 Screen-based Recorder captures and records what is happening on the computer screen when running a test.
 The function can be used with Chrome, Firefox, Safari, Microsoft Edge, or IE.

 Screen-based Recorder is currently available for single Test Suite execution only.
-To record parallel executions, please see [Browser-based Recorder](katalon-studio/docs/record-browser-based-videos.html).
+To record parallel executions, you can follow these instructions instead: [Record Browser-based Videos](katalon-studio/docs/record-browser-based-videos.html).

 We recommend the [K-Lite Codec](https://www.codecguide.com/download_kl.htm) to play the recorded screen-based video.